-Jerry Hill was elected to the California Senate in November and took his oath of office in the state Capitol on December 3.
+Jerry Hill was elected to the California Senate in November last year, taking his oath of office in the state Capitol on December 3, 2012.

-Taking office in the Assembly in 2008, Mr. Hill quickly established himself as a thoughtful and dynamic state lawmaker.
-Mr. Hill concluded his fourth year as an assemblymember in November and during 2012, 18 of the bills he authored were signed into law by Governor Jerry Brown – that was more than any other state lawmaker in 2012.
+Taking office in the Assembly in 2008, he quickly established himself as a thoughtful and dynamic state lawmaker.
+He concluded his fourth year as an assemblymember in November 2012.
+That year, 18 of the bills he authored were signed into law by Governor Jerry Brown – that was more than any other state lawmaker in 2012.
 His legislation included bills on pipeline safety, crackdowns on underage drinking on party buses and on retailers who sell tobacco to minors, foster family home protections and bills that make more information available to parents and guardians about child safety seats.

 The senator also is a co-sponsor of the California DISCLOSE Act, which would require that the top three funders of political ads be clearly identified on the ads themselves and on the campaign’s website.

-In addition, Senator Hill has proposed bills to improve the accountability of the state board that regulates utilities in California and to prevent repeat drink drivers driving drunk yet again.
+In addition, Senator Hill has proposed bills to improve the accountability of the state board that regulates utilities in California and to prevent repeat drunk drivers from driving drunk yet again.

-He serves as the chair of the Senate's Democratic Caucus and the Environmental Quality Committee.
-He also is a member of several other high-profile Senate committees – Appropriations; the Banking and Financial Institutions Committee; Budget & Fiscal Review; Business, Professions and Economic Development; Energy, Utilities and Communications; the Joint Committee on Rules; the Select Committee on Emerging Technology: Biotechnology and Green Energy Jobs; and the Select Committee on Procurement.
+He serves as the chair of the Senate's Democratic Caucus, the Environmental Quality Committee and the Energy, Utilities and Communications Committee's Subcommittee on Gas and Electric Infrastructure Safety.
+He also is a member of several other high-profile Senate committees including Appropriations; the Banking and Financial Institutions Committee; Business, Professions and Economic Development; the Joint Committee on Rules; the Select Committee on Emerging Technology: Biotechnology and Green Energy Jobs; and the Select Committee on Procurement.

 Senator Hill represents the 13th Senate District in the California Legislature.
 The district includes the cities of Atherton, Belmont, Brisbane, Burlingame, East Palo Alto, Foster City, Half Moon Bay, Hillsborough, Los Altos, Los Altos Hills, Menlo Park, Millbrae, Mountain View, Pacifica, Palo Alto, Portola Valley, Redwood City, San Bruno, San Carlos, San Mateo, South San Francisco, Sunnyvale, Woodside and parts of unincorporated San Mateo County and unincorporated Santa Clara County.